linuxgruven/Glosure/README.md

 Use `(null)` to repersent `null`, this is dangerous and can cause unexpected crash.
 You should only use this when you have to.

-Use `(gh_object object method_name argument_1 argument_2 argument_N)` to access a method under a grey hack object.
+Use `(dot object method_name argument_1 argument_2 argument_N)` to access a method under a grey hack object.
 This is dangerous and can cause crash if used incorrectly, read Manual.exe while using it.

 ## Example
 TODO